Google Ads

 To start with any automated bidding strategy, you need to have a firm grasp of your CPA in Google Ads.

-That means running your campaigns on manual bidding (Manual CPC or Enhanced CPC) for a while to get an idea of your baseline numbers.
+That means running your campaigns on manual bidding for a while to get an idea of your baseline numbers.

 Most experienced store owners have a good idea about their break-even CPA.
 But when presented with the opportunity to set a max CPA, many will set a CPA well below that.